Alumni Hall of Fame

 The Alumni Hall of Fame is a program that pays tribute to alumni who have achieved a certain level of distinction in their lives and careers.
 It also celebrates the rich heritage of education in the Raytown community.
 Honorees have noteworthy success in areas such as business, visual or performing arts, community service, academics, athletics, or military service.
 The program was developed using the momentum from the 100-year anniversary of the Raytown C-2 School District in 2003-2004.

-Above, Class of 2017 inductee Liz Kelley-Hansen talks to students at Raytown South High.
+Above, Class of 2019 inductee Mansa Wakili talks to students at Raytown South High.

 Who operates the program?